lcdonaldson/Prelude/README.md

 The goal of Prelude is to become a design system build on atomic css principles allowing you to compose smaller building blocks into full designs.
 Small composable units are the goal without all the bloat associated with other systems like bootstrap.

-prelude does not have a strict naming convention, ease of use is the goal.
+prelude does not have a strict naming convention yet, ease of use is the goal and ease of understanding.